There are two types of judicial notarizations: a notary acknowledgement and a jurat.

 Court cases may take a long time to resolve, but getting your affidavit notarized doesn’t have to.

-Notarize eliminates the hassle tied to in-person notarizations by allowing you to connect with a notary public instantly online through your iPhone, Android device, or on the web.
+Notarize eliminates the hassle tied to in-person notarizations by allowing you to connect with a notary public instantly online through your iPhone, Android device, or personal computer.
 Our agents can sign your documents in as little as five minutes, and they are available 24 hours a day, 7 days a week.

 Sign up alongside thousands of happy customers who have found an easier, more efficient way to meet their notarization needs.
 Our app holds a 4.9 out of 5 rating in the iOS App Store with over 2,000 reviews, and a 9.4 out of 10 rating on Trustpilot with over 500 reviews.